DAism2019/SCC0/README.md

 - **License Version Management**: License version administrators can manage SCC0 license versions, including adding new versions and marking versions as deprecated.
 - **License Version Verification**: This allows checking whether a specific license version is included in the list and whether its current status is marked as deprecated.

-Below is the complete implementation of the SCC0 License Manager contract:
+Below is the complete implementation of the SCC0 License Management contract:

 ```solidity
 // SPDX-License-Identifier: scc0